adityap7/Markdown-Repo_/Installation Guides_/Install Jenkins on AWS.md

 Jenkins – an open source automation server which permits developers round the world to reliably build, check, and installation their software program

 ## smooth installation - My way :)
-"the whole lot is accessible you just need to appearance closely" - Aditya S Patil
+"the whole lot is accessible you just need to appearance closely" - Aditya S. Patil

 ## Steps for Installation:
 Step - 1 Install Java